-- 1. To learn to prepare data sets for analysis, including basics of secondary data analysis (analyzing data that others have collected as well as your own). - 2.
-To develop good professional practice with respect to documenting data and your recoding and statistical analyses, to support working with your advisor and other collaborators, and to ensure that you can retrieve and re-analyze data in the process of revision long after the data was originally analyzed. - 3.
-To apply the principles learned in your Methods class for operationalizing constructs. - 4.
+- 1. To learn to prepare data sets for analysis, including basics of secondary data analysis (data that others have collected). - 2.
+To develop good professional practice with respect to documenting data, recoding, and statistical analyses, to support working with your advisor and other collaborators, and to ensure that you can retrieve and re-analyze data in the process of revision long after the data was originally analyzed. - 3.
+To apply the principles learned in your research methods courses for operationalizing constructs. - 4.
 To practice writing up the results of such efforts clearly, concisely, and professionally. - 5.
 To increase facility in working with software for statistical analysis. - 6.
-To have an initial experience of coding textual data (e.g. open-ended responses), including training for reliability, entering codes, and calculation of inter-coder reliability.
+To have an initial experience of working with unstructured data (text as data, social media data, and so on).

-To meet these objectives, we will have some readings (available via the library links provided on Carmen), and from a course text, but much of the course is "hands-on" and will involve working with data.
+To meet these objectives, we will have some readings (available via the library links provided on Carmen), and from a course text, but much of the course is "hands-on" and will involve working with data in class.
 By the end of the course you will be prepared to analyze your own data carefully and thoughtfully.